polimi-iclabs/qda-toolkit/README.md

 # Quality Data Analysis

-This repository contains the `qda` module, a Python package that provides functions for creating control charts and returning the results of linear regression and ARIMA models.
-The output is designed to be user-friendly and similar to the output of Minitab.
+This repository contains `qda`, a Python package that provides functions for creating control charts and statistical models.
+The output is designed to be user-friendly and similar to the one provided by other popular commercial software for statistical process control and quality data modeling.

 ## Features

 The QDA module contains several classes, each with its own functionality:

 1. **ControlCharts**: This class provides several methods for creating control charts.
 Here are some of the key methods:
-    - `XbarS(original_df, K = 3, sigma = None, subset_size = None, plotit = True)`: This method creates an X-bar and S control chart.
-It takes in a dataframe, a constant K, an optional sigma value, an optional subset size, and a boolean to determine if the chart should be plotted.
     - `IMR(original_df, col_name, K = 3, subset_size = None, run_rules = False, plotit = True)`: This method creates an Individual and Moving Range (IMR) control chart.
 It takes in a dataframe, a column name, a constant K, an optional subset size, a boolean to determine if run rules should be applied, and a boolean to determine if the chart should be plotted.
     - `XbarR(original_df, K = 3, subset_size = None, plotit = True)`: This method creates an X-bar and R control chart.
 It takes in a dataframe, a constant K, an optional subset size, and a boolean to determine if the chart should be plotted.
+    - `XbarS(original_df, K = 3, sigma = None, subset_size = None, plotit = True)`: This method creates an X-bar and S control chart.
+It takes in a dataframe, a constant K, an optional sigma value, an optional subset size, and a boolean to determine if the chart should be plotted.

 Each of these methods returns a dataframe with the calculated control limits and plots the control chart if `plotit` is set to `True`.